Victoria Louise-class cruiser: Freya

-Freya served in the German fleet for the initial years of her career, unlike her sister ships, all of which served abroad on foreign stations.
-As a result, she led a fairly uneventful career in the fleet.
-After a modernization in 1905–1907, Freya was used as a school ship for cadets.
-While visiting Canada in 1908, she accidentally rammed and sank a Canadian schooner, killing nine sailors.
-At the outbreak of World War I, Freya was mobilized into V Scouting Group, but served in front-line duty only briefly.
-She was used as a barracks ship after 1915, and ultimately sold for scrapping in 1921.
+Freya served as a gunnery training ship for the German fleet for the initial years of her career, unlike her sister ships, all of which served abroad on foreign stations.
+In addition, her Niclausse boilers proved to be troublesome throughout her career, which reduced her usefulness on foreign stations, where maintenance facilities were less available.
+Her poorly performing boilers nevertheless convinced the naval command to standardize on proven types, and eventually develop its own system.
+As a result, she led a fairly uneventful career; in addition to conducting shooting practice, she also participated in training exercises with the fleet between 1901 and 1904.
+After a modernization in 1905–1907, Freya was used as a school ship for cadets, and over the next several years embarked on training cruises.
+During a voyage to Canada in 1908, she accidentally rammed and sank a Canadian schooner, killing nine sailors.